ourdjiniaymen/Kasper/README.md

-# Kasper One-Page PSD Template Conversion
+# Kasper One-Page HTML-CSS Template

 This project involves converting the Kasper One-Page PSD Template into a fully functional and responsive HTML/CSS website.